amar47shah/compassionate-coding/text.md

 you know that means that I spend a lot of my daily life failing at things and being confronted by my general lack of adequacy.
 Well, I do that in my personal and emotional life too.
-Never fear though, I have a word for this though: LEARNING.
+Never fear though, I have a word for this: LEARNING.

 I'm learning how to do life, just like I'm learning how to build software-- from experience, meaning from mistakes.
 I want to share a story with